-In this life, the disciple of Jesus will endure “tribulation” and persecution for his sake – 1 Thessalonians 3:1-4.
+The godly disciple who faithfully bears witness to the gospel of Jesus will endure “tribulation” and persecution for his sake.

-Our tendency is to avoid trouble and conflict.
-Understandably, we prefer to live lives characterized by peace, acceptance, and prosperity, and devoid of all affliction and persecution.
+Our human tendency is to avoid trouble and conflict.
+Understandably, we prefer our daily lives to be characterized by peace, acceptance, and prosperity, a life devoid of difficulty, affliction, and certainly persecution.
 And the New Testament does promise believers peace now and everlasting life later.
-Yet it also teaches us to expect afflictions in this life, and how to react when they do occur.
+Yet it also exhorts us to expect and prepare for afflictions in this life.

-Jesus warned that in this world “you have tribulation.”
-Nevertheless, his followers should be of good cheer, “for I have overcome the world.”
-Telling them they have troubles in this life was not new information; however, exhorting them to remain at peace because he had “overcome” the world was a radically new idea.
-Just like the proclamation of “Christ crucified,” suffering cheerfully is contrary to human “wisdom” and experience – (John 16:33, 1 Corinthians 1:18-25).
+Jesus warned his disciples – In this world “you have tribulation.”
+Nevertheless, his followers should be of good cheer “for I have overcome the world.”
+Telling them about troubles in this life was not new information.
+But exhorting them to remain at peace because he had “overcome” the world was something radically new.
+Just like the proclamation of “Christ crucified,” suffering cheerfully is contrary to human “wisdom” and experience, even when we do so for a noble cause – (John 16:33, 1 Corinthians 1:18-25).

-His followers are reassured of their own victory because, already, Jesus has “overcome” the world.
+Nevertheless, his followers are reassured of their own victory because he has “overcome” the world already.
 He is the pioneer who blazed the trail for his disciples.
-Later, he said something quite similar in a very different context when he exhorted the members of the “seven churches of Asia” to “overcame, just as I overcame,” and thereby, he qualified to sit on his Father’s throne – (Revelation 3:21).
+Later, he said something quite similar in a very different context when he exhorted the members of the “seven churches of Asia” to “overcame, just as I overcame.”
+And it was by his perseverance through suffering and death that he qualified to sit on the divine throne – (Revelation 3:21).

-In the passage from John, “tribulation” translates the Greek noun thlipsis, the same term used elsewhere for the “great tribulation,” including in Revelation.
+In his words recorded in the gospel of John, “tribulation” translates the Greek noun thlipsis, the same term used elsewhere in the New Testament for the “great tribulation.”
 Originally, it referred to pressure, a “pressing together,” hence the sense of “affliction” or “tribulation” – (Matthew 24:21, Revelation 1:8-9, 7:9-17).

-In his ‘Olivet Discourse,’ Jesus told his disciples they would see wars, earthquakes, and famines, but they must not be “troubled.”
-Such things occur as a matter of course; however, the “end is not yet.”
+On the Mount of Olives, Jesus told his disciples that they would see wars, earthquakes, and famines, but they must not be “troubled.”
+Such things occur as a matter of course, but the “end is not yet.”
 At most, they are “a beginning of sorrows,” harbingers of the inevitable end of this age.
-More critically, opponents of the faith, including from within the church itself, would betray disciples “for tribulation… And they will be hated by all the nations.”
+More critically, opponents of the faith, including from within the church, would betray disciples “for tribulation… And they will be hated by all the nations.”

 His followers must not expect acceptance by one-and-all.
-Instead, resistance to the gospel is the expected norm.
+Instead, resistance to the gospel would be the expected norm.
 “You will be hated by all men for my name’s sake: but he that endures to the end will be saved.”
-Yet suffering for his sake is also a “blessing… for great is your reward in heaven” – (Matthew 5:11-12, 10:22, 24:4-9).
+Yet suffering for his sake was also a “blessing… for great is your reward in heaven” – (Matthew 5:11-12, 10:22, 24:4-9).

-Paul did not recommend escape from their predicament, nor did he blame them for provoking their persecutors.
-Instead, he praised them for faithfully enduring afflictions.
-He expanded on this in the next two chapters of his first letter:
+Paul did not call for the escape of the Thessalonians from their trials, nor did he blame them for provoking their persecutors.
+Instead, he praised them for remaining faithful through their afflictions.
+He expanded on this in the first two chapters of his letter:

-Paul’s words assume that suffering for the gospel is an expected experience.
-“We are going to suffer tribulation” translates the Greek verb related to the noun thlipsis or “tribulation” – thlibô.
+Paul’s words assume that suffering for the gospel is an expected experience for followers of Jesus.
+“We are going to suffer tribulation” translates the Greek verb related to the noun thlipsis or “tribulation,” thlibô.
 Christians have been appointed for this very thing.
-“Appointed” represents the Greek verb with the basic sense “laid out, set,” thus, believers are “set” for persecution.
-Jesus himself foretold this very thing – rewards and compensation in this life (and in the next one), but also persecution and affliction:
+And Jesus himself foretold this very thing – rewards and compensation in this life (and in the next one), but also persecution and affliction – (Mark 10:29-30).

-So, how are disciples to react when afflictions do come?
-Just as Jesus did (“Rejoice and be exceeding glad, for great is your reward in heaven”), Paul encouraged his congregations to rejoice in suffering.
-We are to “exult in our tribulations because they bring about endurance, and our endurance a testing, and our testing hope” – (Matthew 5:12, Romans 5:3, 12:12, 2 Corinthians 1:4).
+So, how are disciples to react when afflictions inevitably do come?
+Well, just as Jesus taught us.
+Likewise, Paul encouraged his congregations to rejoice in suffering.
+We are to “exult in our tribulations because they bring about endurance, and our endurance a testing, and our testing hope.”

-Likewise, Peter declared it thankworthy to suffer for the sake of “conscience towards God.”
+Likewise, Peter declared it is thankworthy to suffer for the sake of “conscience towards God.”
 There is no glory if one suffers for sin, but if a man suffers patiently for the gospel, it is praiseworthy.
-And like Paul, he taught that Christians “have been called for this” very thing.
-To suffer for the gospel is to “follow in the footsteps” of Jesus, who “left us an example” in his self-sacrificial death.
+Christians “have been called for this” very thing.
+To suffer for the gospel is to “follow in the footsteps” of Jesus, who “left us an example” in his self-sacrificial sufferings and death.
 Disciples found worthy to “suffer for righteousness” are blessed, and this is in “accord with the will of God” – (1 Peter 2:19-23, 3:14-18, 4:15-19).

-And Christians are called to emulate Jesus in their conduct toward their persecutors, for in that way, they become “perfect” children of His Father:
+Moreover, Christians are called to emulate Jesus in their conduct toward their persecutors, and in doing so, they become “perfect” children of His Father – (Matthew 5:44-48).

 “Tribulation” is part of what it means to follow Jesus.
 Suffering for his sake is not punishment or aberration, but grounds for rejoicing.
 Being found “worthy” to suffer persecution is the greatest “blessing” that any disciple can receive in this life.

-Thus, Christians should not be surprised by the “fiery trial” that comes upon them, especially when they suffer affliction for their testimony.
-Suffering for Jesus is part-and-parcel of what it means to be his disciple.
-After all, as Paul declared, “All who desire to live a godly life in Christ Jesus will be persecuted” – (2 Timothy 3:12).
+Thus, Christians should not be surprised by the “fiery trial” that comes upon them, especially when they suffer for their testimony.
+Suffering for Jesus is part and parcel of what it means to be his disciple.
+After all, as Paul declared, “All who desire to live a godly life in Christ Jesus will be persecuted.”